halfnelson/halfnelson.github.io/_posts/2017-07-19-reusable-secure-web-project-hosting-with-docker-compose.md

 With our network spun up we can add our first application.

-### A docker instance for each node/ruby/dotnet core endpoint to sit behind nginx
+## A docker instance for each node/ruby/dotnet core endpoint to sit behind nginx

-We will spin up a simple application as an example.
+We will spin up a simple nodje hellow world application as an example.

 Create a folder called `hello-world` and paste the following into `docker-compose.yml`

 ```yml
 version: '3'
 services: